nimbella/netlify-plugin-nimbella/README.md

 [plugins.inputs]
-path    = "/api"   # The prefix path to access your deployed packages. env     = []       # Environment variables to export to serverless APIs.
+path    = "/api"   # The prefix path to access your deployed packages. web     = false    # Deploy frontend and proxy domain to Nimbella (allowed values are true or false). env     = []       # Environment variables to export to serverless APIs.
 ```